John Motley Morehead III

 John Motley Morehead III (November 3, 1870 – January 7, 1965) was an American chemist, politician, and diplomat.
 As a chemist, his work provided much of the foundation for the business of Union Carbide Corporation.
 The Union Carbide and Carbon Corporation was formed in 1917 from the merger of the former Union Carbide founded in 1898 by Morehead's father; and the National Carbon Company founded in 1886.
 He was a noted philanthropist who made major gifts to his alma mater, the University of North Carolina at Chapel Hill.
 He also served as mayor of Rye, New York and United States Ambassador to Sweden.

+Early life

-Morehead came from an illustrious North Carolina family: his father was James Turner Morehead; his grandfather, John Motley Morehead, served as Governor of North Carolina.
+Morehead came from an illustrious North Carolina family: his father was James Turner Morehead; his grandparents, John Motley Morehead and Ann Eliza Lindsay Morehead, served as Governor and First Lady of North Carolina.
 His sister, Lily Morehead Mebane, was decorated by the governments of France and Serbia for her relief work after World War I; she later served two terms in the North Carolina state legislature.
+Direct descendants through the paternal line of James Turner Morehead include W. Harris Nelson and William H.M.
+Nelson III.
+Non-lineal descendants include Jean Motley Morehead Larkin and John L. Morehead.

 Morehead graduated from UNC-Chapel Hill in 1891 and was a member of Sigma Alpha Epsilon fraternity.

+Career

 One of his notable early scientific discoveries was the development of an economical process for the manufacture of calcium carbide.
 He was also an authority on the analysis of gases, having invented a device for the purpose and written a book on the subject.